 If you’re a growing family then space can quickly become a distant memory in your home.
 There is nothing worse then feeling like your are constantly under each others feet.
 If your children share a room then you will know there quickly becomes an age at which this is not practical or ideal.
 Also a growing child of a certain age needs his or hers own space.

 A starter home can quickly become too small and that’s when the idea to upgrade starts.
 Especially if you are thinking of starting a family or adding to it, moving home then becomes part of the long term plan.

 More and more people are upgrading their home for no other reason then a better quality of living.
-Maybe you want a bigger kitchen with open plan dining room to entertain in, or a larger garden to make the most of the summer days.
+Maybe you want a bigger kitchen with open plan dining room to entertain in.
+Or maybe a larger garden to make the most of the summer days.
 Things like garages, cinema rooms, gyms, maybe even a pool are all desirable and may prompt homeowners to upgrade.
 This is also very true with movers within the pandemic climate.

 Kids Left Home: